jibe-b/markdown_to_reveal/README.md

 This command will take the markdown soure and produce slides.
 Look at the source and destination directories in the bash script.

+## Modify slides without modifying the markdown source

+An intermediary markdown file is produces (slides-text.md) and can be modified.

+Applying the command to this file will produce slides.

+/!\ if you don't change the names of files, modifications will be lost at the next execution.

 ## Syntax

 Markdown titles are used as slides titles (first level => new slide ; second level => subtitle in the slide).